 Peter Kellett is a solicitor and Director of Legal Services for the Environment Agency.
-He has been an active EAPF member since 1997.
 He attends the Environment Agency's Executive Directors Team and is an Executive nominated Member of the Pensions Committee.
 Peter has a Masters in Environmental Law and works on environmental regulation from its design to implementation.
 He has worked on the creation of Natural Resources Wales, Environmental Permitting, Civil Sanctions and the creation of Brunel Pension Partnership.
 He leads a legal team providing legal advice and litigation services to the Environment Agency.
-He is a former trustee and Chair of the UK Environmental Law Association and currently chairs St Werburghs City Farm in Bristol.
+He is a former trustee and Chair of the UK Environmental Law Association and of St Werburghs City Farm in Bristol.
+Peter is an active member of the EAPF.
 Kevin Ingram has been a member of the Fund since 2007.
 He is a qualified accountant (ACA) with a background in audit and financial management in both the public and private sectors.
 From 1 April 2013 Kevin has taken on the role of Executive Director of Finance and Corporate Services for Natural Resources Wales.
 Kevin has been a member of the Committee since 2009 and during this period has received training on the LGPS and pension fund management.